 Many visitors to Australia experience just one of its capital cities: Sydney.
 But that means missing out on one of Australia’s best kept secrets – South Australia’s capital city Adelaide!
-A mere two hour flight from Sydney and situated between Gulf St Vincent and the Mount Lofty Ranges, this smallish and well-planned city blends urban attractions with a big Aussie country town vibe.
+A mere two-hour flight from Sydney and situated between Gulf St Vincent and the Mount Lofty Ranges, this smallish and well-planned city blends urban attractions with a big Aussie country town vibe.

 There’s a lot to do in Adelaide’s CBD: shop Rundle Mall and Rundle street; visit the pandas at Adelaide Zoo; stroll through the botanic gardens; cruise the River Torrens; and check out the Art Gallery and Museums.
 There’s also the Adelaide Festival and Fringe when the city becomes a cultural extravaganza and various other festivals and events throughout the year.

-Adelaide is also a foodie’s fantasy with world class restaurants; regional cuisine; and local produce at the very convenient Adelaide Central Market and several nearby Farmer’s Markets – and the Tasting Australia Festival.
-With the National Wine Centre, several of Australia’s premier wine regions and well over 200 cellar doors within easy driving distance, finding something to drink is almost too easy.
+Adelaide is also a foodie’s fantasy with world-class restaurants; regional cuisine; and local produce at the very convenient Adelaide Central Market and several nearby Farmer’s Markets – and the Tasting Australia Festival.
+With the National Wine Centre, several of Australia’s premier wine regions, and well over 200 cellar doors within easy driving distance, finding something to drink is almost too easy.

-Just out of town, head to the Mount Lofty Summit for great views over the city, take in autumn colours or spring flowers at the nearby Mount Lofty Botanic Gardens, and visit Cleland or Gorge Wildlife parks for a koala experience.
+Just out of town, head to the Mount Lofty Summit for great views over the city, take in autumn colors or spring flowers at the nearby Mount Lofty Botanic Gardens, and visit Cleland or Gorge Wildlife parks for a koala experience.